-AdvEx is an interactive multi-level visualization system designed to help novice machine learning learners understand adversarial evasion attacks in image classification models.
+AdvEx is an interactive multi-level visualization designed to help novice machine learning learners understand adversarial evasion attacks in image classification models.
 The system visualizes subtle, human-imperceptible perturbations used in attacks and allows users to explore their impact across different classifiers, attack methods, and individual images.
 By supporting multi-level visual exploration — both instance-level and dataset-level — AdvEx highlights how adversarial attacks affect models differently depending on the data, model architecture, and training methods.

 - Delivered an oral and poster presentation at the 2023 Math and Computing Research Discovery Days, University of Waterloo.